situmtech/situm-ios-swift-getting-started/README.md

 ### Introduction

-In this tutorial, we will guide you step by step to set up your first Objective C application using Situm SDK.
+In this tutorial, we will guide you step by step to set up your first Swift application using Situm SDK.
 Before starting to write code, we recommend you to set up an account in our [Dashboard](https://dashboard.situm.es), retrieve your APIKEY and configure your first building.

 1. Go to the [sign in form](http://dashboard.situm.es/accounts/register) and enter your username and password to sign in.
 2. Go to the [account section](https://dashboard.situm.es/accounts/profile) and on the bottom, click on "generate one" to generate your API KEY.
 3. Go to the [buildings section](http://dashboard.situm.es/buildings) and create your first building.
-4. Download [SitumMaps](https://play.google.com/store/apps/details?id=es.situm.maps).
+4. Download [Situm Mapping Tool](https://play.google.com/store/apps/details?id=es.situm.maps).
 With this application, you will be able to configure and test Situm's indoor positioning system in your buildings (coming soon on iOS).

 Perfect!
 Now you are ready to develop your first indoor positioning application.
 Following you'll find some examples of how to retrieve buildings, information and position updates using SitumSDK from Swift. **While all this examples are already implemented in this example project, you can use it to get a better understanding of the code**.